On the well-posedness of an anisotropically-reduced two-dimensional Kuramoto-Sivashinsky equation: Introduction

-\begin{remark} It may also be noted that \eqref{KSEr} no longer appears to arise from a scalar form of the equations such as \eqref{KSE_scalar}, and hence for \eqref{KSE_scalar}, there is no obvious analogue of the modification that takes \eqref{KSE} to \eqref{KSEr}.
+\begin{remark} Note that \eqref{KSEr} no longer appears to arise from a scalar form of the equations such as \eqref{KSE_scalar}, and hence for \eqref{KSE_scalar}, there is no obvious analogue of the modification that takes \eqref{KSE} to \eqref{KSEr}.
 One possibility is to use a nonlinearity of the form $\tfrac12\nabla|\bu|^2$ instead of $\bu\cdot\nabla\bu$ in \eqref{KSEr}.
 These are formally the same for the 2D KSE if one identifies $\bu\equiv\nabla\phi$, but for system \eqref{KSEr}, we make no assumption that $\bu\equiv\nabla\psi$ for any function $\psi$.
 Rather than analyze both possible choices of nonlinearity, we made the arbitrary choice to focus on the nonlinearity $\bu\cdot\nabla\bu$ (this case is slightly more involved, since the $\int_\Omega\bu\,dx$ is no longer preserved by the flow), but results similar to those in this paper can also be proven for the nonlinearity $\tfrac12\nabla|\bu|^2$ using nearly identical arguments to those made below.

 We also note that it is clear that if ones switches the roles of $u_1$ and $u_2$ in \eqref{KSEr}, symmetric results to those in the present work hold.
-It is less clear how to generalize \eqref{KSEr} to the 3D case, although there are several promising possibilities.
-The authors plan to investigate the questions in a future work. \end{remark}
+There are several possibilities for 3D and higher-dimensional generalizations of the anisotropic reduction of \eqref{KSE} to \eqref{KSEr}.
+The authors plan to investigate these questions in a future work. \end{remark}

-\begin{remark} We note that a different modification of the 2D KSE was studied in \cite{Pinto_1998_thesis,Pinto_2001_Gevrey}; however, this was with a drastically simplified nonlinearity ($uu_x$ rather than $\bu\cdot\nabla\bu$) which vanishes in energy estimates.
-It is our view that the central difficulty of the higher-dimensional KSE, besides the lack of a maximum principle, is that the nonlinearity does not vanish in $L^2$ energy estimates, analogous to the vorticity stretching for the 3D Navier-Stokes equations term not vanishing in $L^2$ estimates of the vorticity.
-We note that in system \eqref{KSEr} proposed above, the nonlinearity is identical to the nonlinearity in the 2D KSE, and hence does not vanish in $L^2$ energy estimates. \end{remark}
+\begin{remark} A different modification of the 2D KSE was studied in \cite{Pinto_1998_thesis,Pinto_2001_Gevrey}; however, this was with a drastically simplified nonlinearity ($uu_x$ rather than $\bu\cdot\nabla\bu$) which vanishes in energy estimates.
+It is our view that the central difficulty of the higher-dimensional KSE is that the nonlinearity does not vanish in $L^2$ energy estimates, analogous to the vorticity stretching for the 3D Navier-Stokes equations (NSE) term not vanishing in $L^2$ estimates of the vorticity.
+We note that in system \eqref{KSEr} proposed above, the nonlinearity is identical to the nonlinearity in the 2D KSE, and hence does not vanish in $L^2$ energy estimates.
+See also \cite{Boling_Fengqiu_1993_JPDE,Ioakim_Smyrlis_2016,Tomlin_Kalogirou_Papageorgiou_2018} for some other variations on KSE. \end{remark}